 To maximize your savings, keep track of the sales cycle among major supermarket competitors in your area.
 You may find that one chain is best on pasta prices, while another has the best deals on condiments.
 You may also find that one store always has the best price on some products, regardless of a competitor's sales cycle.

 The sales cycle system falls apart, of course, when it comes to some fresh seasonal produce.
-There's no point in looking for a six-week cycle in blueberry prices.
+There's no point in looking for a six-week cycle for blueberry prices.
 They'll be cheapest when they're in season locally—period.

 Keep a Price Book

 To perfect your grocery shopping system, start a price book.
-Record basic information about the products you buy regularly, including how much you paid for an item, when you bought it, and where you bought it.
+Record basic information about the products you buy regularly, including how much you paid for an item when you bought it, and where you bought it.

 You'll soon have a quick way to check when the items you use the most go on sale, what price point you should look for, and even which store typically offers the best deal.